SivolcC/ProductAPI/README.md

 ---------------

 This project uses docker-compose to orchestrate the api container along a reverse proxy container.
+You will simply need to have docker installed on your machine. (for more infos, check docker documentation [here](https://docs.docker.com/))
+If you are using a fresh install of docker, you may need to run those commands as administrator (sudo).

 You can execute the build command from the root of the repository:
 `$ docker-compose build`